Ramona Marquez: Personal life

 Marquez came out as bisexual in her contribution to the book Women Don't Owe You Pretty by Florence Given, published in June 2020.
 She has since updated her Instagram bio to read "Lesbian, vegan and a sober girly".

 In 2019, it was reported that Marquez had started studying Spanish and Mandarin at the University of Manchester.

-Since 2024 Marquez has since moved to tattooing as a profession.
+Since 2024 Marquez has moved to tattooing as a profession.